Exploring the sequence length bottleneck in the Transformer for Image Captioning: Conclusions

 \section{Conclusions}

-In this work we presented an architecture which successfully exploited the advantages of working with different sequence lengths.
-Relying solely on this property, with no attentive (beside the cross-connection) and recurrent parts it achieves very competitive results against the common belief that such components are required in order to achieve state of art performances.
-Additionally, beside the architecture we just introduced, this work shows that networks are not necessarily bound to work with the input sequence length and suggests the promising research direction of improving the current sequence modeling architectural landscape by breaking such limit.
-In conclusion, we are excited to further investigate this direction and we hope to inspire the development of more interesting ideas in the future.
+In this work we addressed the question of whether the input sequence length could pose a performance bottleneck in problems involving sequences.
+In order to do that, we presented a new method called expansion and introduced an architecture that exploits the advantages of working with different sequence lengths that change either statically or dynamically with respect to the input.
+Relying mostly on the expansion layers, with no attentive (beside the cross-connection) and recurrent parts, we conducted experiments on the MS-COCO 2014 captioning challenge and achieved a very competitive result, against the common belief that the latter approaches are required in order to perform well.
+In conclusion, we showed that networks are not necessarily bound to work with the input sequence length and by breaking such limitation we hope to lay the ground for a novel promising research direction with the goal of further improving currently existing models and new ones in the future.

 [title=Bibliography]